mozilla/ichnaea/docs/metrics.rst

     If the query contained any cell or wifi networks, one cell and one wifi tag get added.
-The tags depend on the number of valid stations for each of the two.
+The tags depend on the number of valid :term:`stations` for each of the two.

 API Result Metrics